ujikstark/videoshopping-be/README.md

 }
 ```

 These schemas define the structure of the data stored in the MongoDB database.
-The `videoSchema`, `productSchema`, and `commentSchema` are interconnected through the `videoId` property, creating a relational structure to efficiently manage videos, products, and comments in the API.
+The `videoSchema`, is interconnected through the `userId`. `productSchema`, and `commentSchema` are interconnected through the `videoId` property, creating a relational structure to efficiently manage users, videos, products, and comments in the API.

 ### API Endpoints